Not too long ago, BE International launched a new product known as Befil.

 - Protects endothelial cells and inhibits vascular damage

-In this section, I thought of highlighting some of the claims listed in the product booklet.
+In this section, I thought of sharing some of the claims listed in the product booklet.

 One of the benefits of the Befil formulation is its ability to smoothens your blood flow.